NLnetLabs/connectbyname/notes/dns-client-proxy.md

 Associated with this option is a new error, BADPROXYPOLICY.
 When a proxy cannot meet the requirements in a PROXY CONTROL Option or the option is malformed, it returns this error.

+If the proxy returns a BADPROXYPOLICY error, the proxy MAY include a PROXY CONTROL Option that lists what the proxy can do.
+For example, if authenticated encryption is not possible, but unauthenticated is, then the proxy may include an option that has the UA bit set.

 # PROXY SCOPE OPTION